Hunting Season 2022-23

 Hikers should be aware that hunting is allowed with a park permit in the area of Harriman west of Route I-87 and into Sterling Forest State Park.
 Other areas of Harriman-Bear Mountain are not open to hunting.
 For complete details, call the park at 845-351-5907 or view the Sterling Forest State Park Hunting Guide, which includes a map.

-The program will be conducted in South Mountain Reservation and Hilltop Reservation and the old Essex County Hospital Center site.
+The program will be conducted in South Mountain Reservation and Hilltop Reservation.
 The program will not be held in Eagle Rock Reservation.

-If there is inclement weather, a makeup day will be held on March 5
+If there is inclement weather, makeup days will be held February 21 and 28

-If there is inclement weather, makeup days will be held February 28 or March 1
+If there is inclement weather, makeup days will be held February 23 and March 2

 Click on the above link for more information.